MEming/Device-Firmware-Update-OTA-Bluetooth-Low-Energy/README.md

 # Device-Firmware-Update-Over-the-Air

- xamarin pcl based over the air device firmware update service for Atmega series
+Xamarin PCL based over the air device firmware update service for Atmega series

- this repository allows atmega328p chip update firmware by IOS and Android.
+This repository allows atmega328p chip update firmware by IOS and Android.

- using HM-10 bluetooth low energy module (ble with the same characteristics and service as hm-10 can be used)
+Using HM-10 bluetooth low energy module (ble with the same characteristics and service as hm-10 can be used)
 # SETUP

 ## HM-10 BLE Module configuration